 1) Completion of the "Application for Admission to the Faculty of Graduate Studies " form;

-2) one official transcript of all undergraduate and graduate studies from all colleges and universities attended;
+2) two official transcripts of all undergraduate and graduate studies from all colleges and universities attended;

 3) three confidential letters of reference;

 4) Graduate Record Examination, if required; and TOEFL results, as required;

 5) letter of intent by the student that clearly outlines his/her interest in the program, proposed focus of study and the prospective supervisor.

 Prospective students will be encouraged to contact a potential supervisor before applying for admission to the GLIER graduate programs.
 If a suitable supervisor cannot be identified, the student will be dissuaded from applying for admission.